eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/tractusx-edc/docs/kit/adoption-view/page_adoption-view.md

 ## Concept

 Trust, interoperability, and data sovereignty are the objectives and values for secure and sustainable peer-to-peer data exchange between organizations and companies.
 The claim is data sovereignty: Whoever provides data to the Data Space retains control and decides individually who is involved in the data exchange, how, when, where and under what conditions.
-A corresponding concept was developed in the context of [Gaia-X][gaiax-url] and the [International Data Space Association][idsa-url]. __The essential software component is the EDC Connector.__
+A corresponding concept was developed in the context of [Gaia-X][gaiax-url] and the [International Data Space Association][idsa-url]. __The essential software component is the EDC.__

 With the [EDC Connector][edc-url], a new communication component was introduced, which implements the following architectural principles: